MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 -   [**CoreIndependentInputSource**](https://msdn.microsoft.com/library/windows/apps/dn298460) is a new API that allows you to consume raw input on the main thread or a background thread.
 -   [**PointerPoint**](https://msdn.microsoft.com/library/windows/apps/br242038) unifies raw touch, mouse, and pen data into a single, consistent set of interfaces and events that can be consumed on the main thread or background thread by using **CoreInput.**
--   [**PointerDevice**](https://msdn.microsoft.com/library/windows/apps/br225633) is a device API that supports querying device capabilities so that you can determine what input modalities are available on the device.
+-   [**PointerDevice**](https://msdn.microsoft.com/library/windows/apps/br225633) is a device API that supports querying device capabilities so that you can determine what kinds of input are available on the device.
 -   The new [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535) XAML control and [**InkPresenter**](https://msdn.microsoft.com/library/windows/apps/dn922011) Windows Runtime APIs allow you to access ink stroke data.

 ## Writing code